Covid-19 Rocks Transportation: How to Keep Rolling

 At the same time, demand increased for groceries and the basic needs of the new work-from-home reality.
 Trucking companies nimble enough to react to rapidly changing market conditions found plenty of work and, for several weeks, premium rates for the work.

 Economists said recession was inevitable.
 At the end of Q1, Goldman Sachs said the U.S. should expect GDP to plunge by 24% in the second quarter of 2020 because of the pandemic.
 Job losses piled up throughout March and April, eventually hitting 22 million.
 In early June, the National Bureau of Economic Research declared the U.S. was officially in recession.

 Whether by air, sea or road, movement of goods is experiencing critical declines due to COVID-19 and the ensuing recession.
-The global air freight market has seen a 7.7% drop year over year.
+The global air freight market has seen an almost eight percent (7.7%) drop year over year.
 As of February 2020, east-bound Trans-Pacific container ship capacity decreased by 31%.
-In May, U.S. rail traffic had dropped by 27.7% from the prior year.6
+In May, U.S. rail traffic had dropped by 27.7% from the prior year.5